seanbao/mnemonas/README.en.md

 | Rust data plane gRPC | 9090 | CAS storage service |
 | Frontend dev server | 5173 | Vite dev server |

 Docker and systemd deployments expose only `8080` by default.
 Data plane ports `9090/9091` are internal and should stay inside the container or on `127.0.0.1`.
+If you change the Web or dataplane ports, keep those custom backend ports private as well.

 ## Documentation